 26. Hit up a pub quiz night

 The Lion and Snake, located uphill near the castle and cathedral, hosts a popular quiz every Tuesday and a music quiz on Thursdays.
 Past themes have included anything from Gavin and Stacey to Harry Potter – check their Facebook page to see what’s coming up.
-Meanwhile, a short walk from the Cathedral Quarter, the Adam & Eve Tavern hosts a quiz every Sunday night (more about this famous old pub below).
+Meanwhile, a short walk from the Cathedral Quarter, the Adam & Eve Tavern hosts a quiz every Sunday night.

 Things to do in Lincoln: food and drink